hamidfathi1998/Digi-Plot/README.md

 )
 ```

-for show the info when you touch a point you can use this help code
+To display information when you touch a data point, you can make use of this helpful code.

 ```kotlin
     val totalWidth = remember { mutableStateOf(0) }
     val density = LocalDensity.current